PedroMTQ/UniFuncNet/Resources/metacyc/README.md

 - gene-links.dat
 - genes.dat

-**When you execute DRAX, all other files in this folder are removed!**
+**When you execute UniFuncNet, all other files in this folder are removed!**

 So basically, this folder will only contain the previous files plus this `README.md`.

-**If you don't have these files, DRAX will not integrate Metacyc**
+**If you don't have these files, UniFuncNet will not integrate Metacyc**

 If everything is working correctly, a `metacyc.db` file should be created in the `Resources` folder